BenjaminRA/things_to_do_scraper/readme.md

 Whenever an instance crashes for whatever reason, it will be restarted automatically.

-To run the scraper, run the following command:
+To run the scraper, execute the following command:

 ```
     python main.py {thread_count}